webpack/webpack.js.org/src/content/guides/development.md

 ### Using webpack-dev-server

-The `webpack-dev-server` provides you with a simple web server and the ability to use live reloading.
+The `webpack-dev-server` provides you with a basic web server and the ability to use live reloading.
 Let's set it up:

 ``` bash
 npm install --save-dev webpack-dev-server